-Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.
-This behaviour can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: "Grade of F assigned for academic dishonesty"), and/or suspension or expulsion from the university.
+Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned degroote.mcmaster.ca academic credit or advantage.
+This behavior can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: "Grade of F assigned for academic dishonesty"), and/or suspension or expulsion from the university.